“The only time you should ever look back is to see how far you’ve come…”

-This means that who we select as our friends may affect us and our lives significantly – be it positively or negatively.
+This means that who we choose as our significant other & friends may affect us and our lives significantly – be it positively or negatively.

-In other words, it is in your best interest to select your friends carefully because whether we are aware of it or not, they may determine how the course of our life will unfold.
+In other words, it is in your best interest to select them carefully because whether we are aware of it or not, they may determine how the course of our life will unfold.

-Being selective as to who we spend our time with does not mean that we are arrogant or think ourselves as “better”.
-To quote Oprah Winfrey “Surround yourself with only people who lift you higher”.
+Being selective as to who we spend our time with does not mean that we are arrogant or think of ourselves as “better”.
+To quote Oprah Winfrey “Surround yourself with only people who lift you higher.”

 In order to become your best self, you must surround yourself with people who believe in the best in you and encourage you to live your best life.

-This is not to say that you should seek for people pleasers or those who agree with you and nod along no matter what, as friends.
+This is not to say that you should seek people-pleasers or those who agree with you and nod along no matter what, as friends.

-Our confidants should consists of people who believe the greatness within us but whom are also able to express what we need to hear and not just what we want to hear.
+Our confidants should consist of people who believe in the greatness within us but who are also able to express what we need to hear and not just what we want to hear.

 This is because sometimes we need the help of those closest to us to give us a dose of honest “tough love” and knock some sense into us when they see us heading the wrong path.